Guide for Displaced Workers

 You can print or save the benefit verification letter.

-To create an account, you must provide some personal information about yourself and give us answers to some questions that only you are likely to know.
-Next, you create a username and password that you will use to access your online account.
+To create an account, you must provide some personal information about yourself and answer questions that only you are likely to know.
+Next, you select a username and password that you will use to access your online account.
 This process protects you and keeps your personal Social Security information private.

 HOW BREAKS IN EARNINGS AFFECT SOCIAL SECURITY BENEFITS

 RETIREMENT BENEFITS: A drop in your earnings or gaps in your earnings can result in a lower Social Security benefit amount.
 First, the amount of annual earnings a worker has directly affects the amount of Social Security benefits he or she will receive each month.
-High earnings result in higher benefits than lower earnings.
-Secondly, the Social Security Retirement benefit calculation uses an average of your 35 highest years of earnings.
+High earnings result in higher benefits.
+Secondly, the Social Security retirement benefit calculation uses an average of your 35 highest years of earnings.
 Having less than 35 years of earnings on your Social Security record will result in a lower Social Security monthly benefit.

-The non-medical requirement is that a worker must have enough recent work and earnings to qualify for disability benefits.
+The non-medical requirement requirement is that a worker must have enough recent work and earnings to qualify for disability benefits.
 Social Security measures work and earnings by assigning credits to a worker's record.
-For example, in 2013 a worker earns one credit for each $1160 in Social Security covered earnings he or she has.
+The amount needed for a credit changes from year to year.
+In 2015, for example, you earn one credit for each $1,220 of wages or self-employment income.
 A worker can earn up to a maximum of 4 credits per year.
 To receive disability benefits a worker, age 31 or older, must have at least 20 credits on his or her Social Security record in the 10-year period immediately before the time he or she becomes disabled (for workers under age 31 the required number of credits is less.)
 This means that if a worker age 31 or older becomes disabled after being unemployed for more than five years, he or she would not have enough recent work (credits) on his or her Social Security record to meet the non-medical work requirement.
-If the non-medical work requirement is not met, Social Security is unable to pay disability benefits to the worker, no matter how severely disabled the worker might be
+If the non-medical work requirement is not met, Social Security is unable to pay disability benefits to the worker, no matter how severely disabled the worker might be.

 Disability payments from private sources, such as private pension or insurance benefits, do not affect your Social Security disability benefits.

-Other public disability payments that may affect your Social Security benefit are those paid by a federal, state or local government and are for disabling medical conditions that are not job-related.
-Examples are civil service disability benefits, military disability benefits, state temporary disability benefits and state or local government retirement benefits that are based on disability.
+Other public disability payments that may affect your Social Security benefit are those paid by a federal, state, or local government agencies and are for disabling medical conditions that are not job-related.
+Examples are civil service disability benefits, military disability benefits, state temporary disability benefits, and state or local government retirement benefits that are based on disability.

 Some public benefits do not affect your Social Security disability benefits.
 If you receive Social Security disability benefits and one of the following types of public benefits, your Social Security benefit will not be reduced: